Nevue Fine Art Marketing

 The most challenging part of starting a conversation with someone new is not being prepared with your elevator speech.

-Your first impression is essential, and how you present what you do and what kind of art you create will determine if you build a long-lasting friendship or an acquaintance.
+Your first impression is essential, and how you present what you do and what kind of art you choose to create will determine if you build a long-lasting friendship or an acquaintance.

-An elevator speech is a couple of sentences that outlines your art business and the style of art you create.
+An elevator speech is a couple of sentences that outline your art business and the style of art you create.

 The more you practice your speech, the more natural it will sound when you meet new people.